 17 Oct The Optimal Office: does ping pong really influence workplace productivity?

-Over the last 20 years there has been a movement, primarily driven out of Silicon Valley, to make workplaces fun and inspiring.
+Over the last 20 years, there has been a movement, primarily driven out of Silicon Valley, to make the workplace fun and inspiring.
 Nap pods, Fußball and ping pong tables are just some of the perks companies have implemented to try and elevate the office space.

 In fact, our research found that an overwhelming number of workers (89%) believe that light, temperature and noise make the biggest improvements to productivity in the workplace.
 This isn’t surprising with millennials now ingrained in the global workforce and Gen Z embarking on the first stage of their careers.
 It’s predicted that by 2020, millennials, now aged between 21 and 35, will make up 35 per cent of the global workforce while ‘Generation Z’, aged 20 and younger, will make up 24 per cent.
 It’s the behaviours and attitudes of these multigenerational cohorts that are fundamentally changing the way people think about the workplace.

 Today we are seeing flexible working, hot-desking, collaborative working spaces and professional development driving business discussions around recruitment and retention.
 And for employees, it’s these assets that are most desired when it comes to making career choices.

 This is only positive.
 Our nationwide study, in association with Oxford Economics, estimated the overall economic value of organisations developing optimal offices, is worth an incredible £36.8 billion in untapped GDP in the UK and Ireland.
 With today’s employees demanding progression over ping pong, businesses that choose to adopt will benefit economically, as well as contributing to the growth of the wider economy.

 So, in moving away from ‘gimmicky’ office environments, what can organisations do to ensure they provide the optimum office environment?